thavlik/vpn-operator/operator/README.md

 The Rust types [are in a sister crate](../types).
 Building this crate will generate the Custom Resource Definition yaml in the [crds/ directory at the root of the repository](../crds).

 ## Testing
 Tests can run locally or in a pod with admin privileges.
-To run the end-to-end tests:
+To run the end-to-end tests in the default kubectl context:
 ```bash
 cargo test
 ```